oakad/oakad.github.io/rst_docs/index.rst

 - ER coded instruction length in bytes minus one
 - ER coded opcode
-- ER coded arguments to instruction, first to last
+- Fixed bit width or ER coded arguments to instruction, first to last

+  - Line ids and immediates are always ER coded
+  - Instruction modes and modifiers can be fixed width

 - Zero bit padding to full byte

 The proper number of supplied arguments as well as their interpretation (be it